 Some of you may be aware of Brightonfit’s first fitness holiday in September.
-As part of the preperation for this holiday I went to Turkey last month:
+As part of the preparation for this holiday I went to Turkey last month.

 So I just got back from a whistle stop tour of Turkey’s “turquoise coast”, cupping the south westerly corner of the country.
 The agenda ranged from measuring mountain running routes through to sampling local cuisine, primarily for the alpha phase of extraordinary fitness holidays yet mindful this was just a launch pad for future Turkish forays!

 My top tip for an off road Turkish visit would be don’t bother looking for a map.
 They don’t exist.
 As one guide book said “asking for a map in Turkey only makes you look suspicious!”
 My advice would be to instead do one of three things; EITHER find a walking fanatic who has written a little booklet of local walks with sentences in it like “upon approaching the tree with the red bark you will see a rise in the land line at which point turn immediately left down the ravine until you come to the third great boulder….”
 OR find a walking fanatic who has painted daubs of coloured paint onto rocks along a route he/she has mapped out and hope that when you are in the middle of nowhere, disorientated by the glare of the midday sun as you realise you are starving and without food, that you will find the next painted rock before you wring your sweaty socks out for a drop of moisture to drink….OR finally and perhaps most sensibly with hindsight would be to get a local to guide you.

 And so it was that I drank my own sweaty sock drip.